clojure/clojure/README.txt

 If you want to compile/build with a customized clojure.jar file, use the following command:

-    mvn -Denv=local -Dclojure.jar=/path/to/clojure.jar package
+    mvn package -o -Dclojure.jar=/path/to/clojure.jar

 The /path/to/clojure.jar MUST be an absolute path.
-It defaults to
-${current-dir}/../clojure/clojure.jar if you do not specify it.